RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/02-EXO.md

 <sup>13</sup> And the breadth of the court on the east side eastward [shall be] fifty cubits.
 <sup>14</sup> The hangings of one side [of the gate shall be] fifteen cubits: their pillars three, and their sockets three.
 <sup>15</sup> And on the other side [shall be] hangings fifteen [cubits]: their pillars three, and their sockets three.
-<sup>16</sup> And for the gate of the court [shall be] an hanging of twenty cubits, [of] blue, and purple, and scarlet , and fine twined linen, wrought with needlework : [and] their pillars [shall be] four, and their sockets four.
+<sup>16</sup> And for the gate of the court [shall be] an hanging of twenty cubits, [of] blue, and purple, and scarlet, and fine twined linen, wrought with needlework: [and] their pillars [shall be] four, and their sockets four.
 <sup>17</sup> All the pillars round about the court [shall be] filleted with silver; their hooks [shall be of] silver, and their sockets [of] brass.
 <sup>18</sup> The length of the court [shall be] an hundred cubits, and the breadth fifty every where, and the height five cubits [of] fine twined linen, and their sockets [of] brass.
 <sup>19</sup> All the vessels of the tabernacle in all the service thereof, and all the pins thereof, and all the pins of the court, [shall be of] brass.